Leo-Cyberautonomy/awesome-human-activity-recognition/docs/roadmap.md

 # Roadmap

-This roadmap tracks high-priority milestones to mature the Human Activity Intelligence Atlas into a best-in-class open resource.
+This roadmap tracks high-priority milestones to mature the Human Activity Recognition Datasets into a best-in-class open resource.
 Timelines are quarter-based targets; adapt as contributors join.

 ## Q2 2024
 - Publish 40+ dataset cards spanning all modalities with canonical references.